 - In a reduced calorie state, the body’s natural tendency is to use muscle for immediate energy needs.
 Therefore, it is essential to follow a strict fitness program after surgery.
-Exercising at least three times a week conserves lean muscle mass, burns fat and increases your potential for long-term success.
+Exercising at least three times a week conserves lean muscle mass, burns fat, and increases your potential for long-term success.

-- Because bariatric surgery changes the digestive process, lifelong vitamins and nutritional supplements are essential.
+- Because bariatric surgery changes the digestive process, lifelong vitamins, and nutritional supplements are essential.
 Vitamin deficiencies are often predictable and preventable.
 Take your vitamins and supplements and commit to seeing your surgeon on a regular basis for lab work and follow-up.

 Hopefully, this weight-loss surgery recovery guide gave you a sneak peek into what it would be like.
 If after reading you think you’d like to learn more, please don’t hesitate to reach out.
-Dr. Joseph and his staff at United Bariatric Center of Kansas City understand you, your circumstances and are eager to help guide you to a well life through weight-loss surgery.
+Dr. Joseph and his staff at United Bariatric Center of Kansas City understand you, and your circumstances and are eager to help guide you to a good life through weight-loss surgery.